explorable-viz/esop2025/ESOP-revision-plan.md

 ### Sections 3 and 4 out-of-sequence

 - [ ] Section 3 doesn't follow well from Section 1.
-Assuming we extend Section 1 with an example program or two (which I think is essential) then the most natural step from there is probably a formalisation of the core language (with its graph representation) and its (graph-building) semantics.
+Assuming we extend Section 1 with an example program or two (which I think is essential) then the most natural step from there is probably Section 4, i.e. a formalisation of the core language (including "values with addresses" and how these serve as vertices) and its (graph-building) semantics.
 That will require a minimum set up for DDGs (i.e. some of what is in 3.2) but that can move into what is now Section 4 and that section moved before what is currently Section 3.
-- [ ] The running example and its use in Section 3 is quite problematic:
+- [ ] The running example in Section 3 is quite problematic:
    - We haven't introduced the language yet or the idea that values in the program have "addresses" that act as vertices in the DDG.
-   - Given that DDGs are a standard concept, the example is overly simple, only really illustrating the behaviour of primitive operations with an annihilator.
+   - Given that DDGs are a standard concept, the example is perhaps too simple: it only really illustrates the behaviour of primitive operations with an annihilator.
-   - The DDG shown is apparently a simplification of the actual DDG of the program, which (given the triviality of the program) seems unfortunate and a further opportunity for confusion (what details are omitted?).
+   - The DDG shown is apparently a simplification of the actual DDG of the program, which seems unfortunate given the triviality of the program, and a further opportunity for confusion (what details are omitted?).
    - The various "Example" paragraphs that refer to the running example are too fragmentary and would be better off collated into a single paragraph or two.
-The first Example paragraph makes a slightly odd statement about powersets and the second is quite unclear.
-(What does it mean for a node to be "associated to a value"?)
+They are also quite confusing.
+The first (about powersets) is oddly expressed and the second is quite unclear given that we don't know what it means for a node to be "associated to a value".
+The third Example paragraph says the example isn't complex enough to illustrate the distinction just made in the formalism (suggesting it's too simple as an example).